RD17/ambar/README.md

 ## Installation

-**Notice**: Ambar requires Docker to run, it can't run w/o Docker
+**Notice**: Ambar requires Docker to run

 You can build Docker images by yourself or buy prebuilt Docker images for **$50** [here](https://ambar.cloud/pricing/).

-* The installation instruction for prebuilt images can be found [here](https://ambar.cloud/docs/installation/)
+* Installation instruction for prebuilt images: [here](https://ambar.cloud/docs/installation/)
 * Tutorial on how to build images from scratch see below

 If you want to see how Ambar works w/o installing it, try our [live demo](https://app.ambar.cloud/).
 No signup required.

 ## Building the images yourself

-All of the images required to run Ambar can be built by the user.
-In general, each image can be built by navigating into the directory of the component in question, performing any compilation steps required, then building the image like so:
+All the images required to run Ambar can be built locally.
+In general, each image can be built by navigating into the directory of the component in question, performing the compilation steps required and building the image like that:

 ```
 # From project root